QuentinRa/blog.quentinra.dev/info/php/index.md

 ```

 So you should have a better understanding of what we will do.
-We will actually write some code and use methods
+We will write some code and use methods
-like echo were the result will be printed in the resulting
+like echo where the result will be printed in the resulting
 HTML giving us your final HTML file requested by
 the client.